What type of installation is right for you?

 You can install Windows Admin Center on the following Windows operating systems:

-Gateway mode: Connect to the Windows Admin Center gateway from a client browser on a different machine (i.e.
+- In other scenarios: Connect to the Windows Admin Center gateway on a different machine from a client browser via its URL, e.g.,

 You can manage the following Windows operating systems using Windows Admin Center:

-Windows Admin Center requires PowerShell features that are not included in Windows Server 2008 R2, 2012, and 2012 R2.
+Windows Admin Center requires PowerShell features that are not included in Windows Server 2012 and 2012 R2.
 If you will manage these with Windows Admin Center, you will need to install Windows Management Framework (WMF) version 5.1 or higher on those servers.

 $PSVersiontable in PowerShell to verify that WMF is installed,